 Also of interest is that Hastings has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Hastings is somewhat higher than in the average US city of 21.84%: 27.47% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Hastings who are college-educated is somewhat higher than the average US community of 21.84%: 27.47% of adults in Hastings have at least a bachelor's degree.

 The per capita income in Hastings in 2010 was $32,052, which is upper middle income relative to Minnesota, and wealthy relative to the rest of the US.
 This equates to an annual income of $128,208 for a family of four.
 However, Hastings contains both very wealthy and poor people as well.